 Students are expected to complete all academic requirements for their degree within 150% of the published length of the educational program in which they are enrolled.

-Students are required to earn 75% of the credits hours attempted in each term.
+Students are required to earn 75% of the credits hours attempted.

 *For the purposes of calculating the percentage of credits completed standard, and the maximum time frame standard, credits attempted includes any class for which a grade is assigned.
 Grades include (besides A,B,C,D,F), “I” (incomplete), “W” (withdrawn), “WF” (withdrawn failing), and “S” (satisfactory) or “U” (unsatisfactory) in a Pass/Fail course.